google/copybara/docs/reference.md

 ## glob

 A glob represents a set of relative filepaths in the Copybara workdir.
+Most consumers will also accept a list of fully qualified (no wildcards) file names instead.

 <h4 id="returned_by.glob">Returned By:</h4>